 What is it?
 An independent cinema loved by students, showing classic and mainstream films.

 Why go?
-Forget the corporate blandness of cinema chain and instead go to the Ultimate Picture Palace to watch either the latest Hollywood-does-indie film or a brilliant black and white classic.
+Forget the corporate blandness of cinema chains and go instead to the Ultimate Picture Palace to watch either the latest Hollywood-does-indie film or a brilliant black-and-white classic.
 Sundays were made for this.

 What is it?
-A 3-hour tour of Oxford plotted out with one thing in mind: pubs.
+A three-hour tour of Oxford plotted out with one thing in mind: pubs.